frontendwizard/frontendwizard/README.md

 I'm mostly doing React related stuff, with some data visualizations and a whole lot of other small pieces and libraries of the frontend ecosystem.

-I'm currently in between jobs, previously being a Senior Frontend Engineer @usabilla.
+I'm currently working as a Frontend Engineer at [Dyme](https://github.com/dyme-org/).
 You can find all the work experiences and professional information on [linkedin](https://linkedin.com/in/frontendwizard).